Proximyst/nonomura/README.md

   * [✔️- 2020-01-12] *Add support for a fallback server.*
   * [✔️- 2020-01-13] *Add support for HAProxy's PROXY protocol to avoid patching the Waterfall server.*
+  * Make copying go around on a few select threads and spend at most `n` timeunits on it.
+This must have buckets of copying streams which will simply be added to as time goes on and more streams must be copied.

 ## Licence